 Nutritional Values of Pecans

-Pecans carry energy, fiber, amino acids, starch, and sugars.
+Pecan carry energy, fiber, amino acids, starch, and sugars.
 These nuts have the best source of plant-based protein.
-Other nutrients in this fruit include thiamin, riboflavin, niacin, pantothenic acid, beta-carotene, folate, folic acid, and vitamin A, vitamin B6, vitamin C, vitamin E, and vitamin K.
+Other nutrients in this fruit include thiamin, riboflavin, niacin, pantothenic acid, beta-carotene, folate, folic acid, vitamin A, vitamin B6, vitamin C, vitamin E, and vitamin K.

 Among the minerals, pecan is rich in calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, and selenium.
 It carries no sodium and is, therefore, helpful for people with high blood pressure and other dangerous diseases.

 These nuts are rich in healthy monounsaturated fats and 70% of a single nut comprises of these fats.
-This percentage is highest amongst all the nuts, which gives you all the benefits listed below.
+This percentage is the highest among all the nuts, which gives you all the benefits listed below.

 Pecans contain Oleic acid, polyphenolic antioxidant ellagic acid, vitamin E, beta-carotene, lutein, and zeaxanthin.
 It is found that these compounds help in the prevention of cancer, particularly breast cancer.

-Pecans constitute about 12.1% of manganese per 100gms.
+Pecan constitutes about 12.1% of manganese per 100 grams.
 Manganese known to be a powerful antioxidant supports the fact that pecans can boost your immunity.
-This trace mineral helps in the prevention of the damage caused by the free radicals in the human body.
+This trace mineral helps in the prevention of damage caused by free radicals in the human body.